 Energy drinks contain caffeine too.
 They can give you a boost when you exercise, just like a mug of coffee.
 Energy drinks can give you the extra push to keep going, so you burn more calories and get better results.
 As the ingredients can vary across the different energy drinks available, it’s always best to read the label first.

 You can take your caffeine in a tablet if you’d prefer.
 These are widely available and can allow people to know exactly how much caffeine they are consuming.
 However, one caffeine tablet could contain more than the individual requires.
 Therefore, it’s as important than ever to read the label or get advice before you start taking them.

 But there are some risks of continued reliance on caffeine for fitness.
 Caffeine can cause anxiety, insomnia, palpitations, headaches, and high blood pressure.
 Consuming large amounts of caffeine can also create high levels of homocysteine in the blood which has been associated with heart attacks and strokes.

 Some people tolerate caffeine better than others, so people should be careful about how much they’re having.
+If you’re very caffeine-sensitive then you should consider using one of these caffeine-free and stim-free pre-workouts from Health Listed for a workout boost without the crash.
 Highly caffeinated drinks used with other stimulants, such as nicotine, alcohol or prescription drugs, can over-stimulate the brain and body and cause more heightened effects.

 As with most things, moderation is key.
 But if you are unsure about the effects of caffeine and whether you should be taking it before you exercise, seek advice first.